Llanfrynach

 Llanfrynach is a village and community in the county of Powys, Wales, and the historic county of Brecknockshire.

+Description

 The population of the community as taken at the 2011 census was 571.
 It lies just to the southeast of Brecon in the Brecon Beacons National Park.
 The village sits astride the Nant Menasgin, a right bank tributary of the River Usk.
-The B4558 passes just to its north and the Monmouthshire and Brecon Canal also passes around the village.
-The Welsh name signifies the 'church of Brynach'.
+The B4558 road passes just to its north and the Monmouthshire and Brecon Canal also passes around the village.
 The community includes the hamlets of Llanhamlach and Groesffordd.